 3. Upwork and Other Platforms

-Upwork, Freelancer, and similar platforms allow you to bid on job postings.
+An easy way to get more bookkeeping clients right from home is to use Upwork, Freelancer, and similar platforms allow you to bid on job postings.
 Sign up for an account and look for potential posts that match your expertise.
 It might take just a few days to find clients on freelance sites.

 4. Facebook Business Page

-Facebook is a great way to generate buzz and create a community around your business.
+Facebook is a great way to generate buzz and create a community around your bookkeeping business.
 You can start with your business page, ask friends and family to join, and then begin promoting the page.

 Share bookkeeping-related posts and use the platform to build up your own following.
 See how Total Tax Services acquire new clients using Facebook Business Page.